bluestar-solutions/openerp-autobuild/README.md

 With OpenERP Autobuild, OpenERP will use the file ".openerp-dev-default" located at the root of the project to get OpenERP run settings.

+To create a new project with a default .openerp-dev-default, run (in a project folder) :
+	oebuild init

 #### Exemple

 	[options]